-The course will analyze the cinematic representation of the Mafia in North America.
-It will focus on the manner in which North American cinema productions often glorify the Italian Mafiosi's lifestyle.
+The course will analyze the cinematic representation of organized crime in North America.
+It will focus on the manner in which North American cinema productions often glorify the Mafiosi's lifestyle.
 As this characterization of both the Mafia and the Mafiosi began with the archetypal figures of the bosses, special attention will be given to movies of the 1930s, as well as to Francis Ford Coppola's The Godfather trilogy.
-The goal is to deconstruct the romanticized portrayal of the Italian and Italian-American gangster lifestyle created on the silver screen and on television by analyzing the atrocities committed by organized crime.
+The course will also analyze the depiction of other criminal organizations in popular culture, such as Outlaw motorcycle gangs, Street gangs, the Triads, the Yakuza and the Vory v Zakone.